Curated by Veloretti

 Vivant

-The second day began with the elegant, historic paths of the city centre.
+The second day began with the city centre's elegant, historic paths.
 We made a beeline for Cafe Kitsuné; it’s the perfect blend of Japanese and French aesthetics, and honestly, the pastries are worth every extra mile.
 For lunch, we found a spot to enjoy a signature mozzarella sandwich from Mmmozza, a true favourite of ours whenever we’re in town.

 Café Kitsuné